digiltd/oh-rtd-test/XBMC-Binding.md

-System.State      | <         | State of the XBMC application (ON if connected, OFF is XBMC unavailable) GUI.ShowNotification | >         | Show a notification in the XBMC UI Application.Volume   | =         | Show and adjust the volume in the XBMC application
+System.State      | <         | State of the XBMC application (ON if connected, OFF is XBMC unavailable) GUI.ShowNotification | >         | Show a notification in the XBMC UI Application.Volume   | =         | Show and adjust the volume in the XBMC application PVR.OpenTV       | >         | Open a PVR TV Channel by name for playback
+PVR.OpenRadio       | >         | Open a PVR Radio Channel for playback
+Screensaver.State    | <         | Current screensaver state: (ON if screensaver active)

 Incoming properties that are not part of any XBMC notification, will be refreshed with each refresh interval of the binding (default 60 seconds).
 Currently this applies to the 'Player.Label' and 'Player.Title'  properties.